 DNA methylation is a biochemical process that is important for normal development in higher organisms1.
 It involves the addition of a methyl group to the 5th position of the pyrimidine ring of the cytosine nucleotide.
 Abnormal patterns of DNA methylation also play a major role in carcinogenesis.
-In several human cancers and cancer cell lines, including cervical cancer and endometrial cancer, promoter hypermethylation of the genes FAM19A4 and/or hsa-mir124-2 has been detected 2-6.
+In several human cancers and cancer cell lines, including cervical cancer and endometrial cancer, promoter hypermethylation of the genes FAM19A4 (Family with sequence similarity 19 (chemokine (C-C motif)-like)member A4) and/or hsa-mir124-2 (homo sapiens micro RNA 124-2) has been detected 2-6.
 Host-cell promoter methylation analysis specifically detects cancers and so-called "advanced" cervical intraepithelial neoplasia (CIN) lesions, which harbor a cancer-like methylation profile and have a high short-term risk of progression to cancer ^{3, 7, 8, 10, 11, 12, 14}.
-The PreCursor-M+ assay allows the detection of promoter hypermethylation of the genes FAM19A4 and hsa-mir124-2 on bisulfite-converted DNA isolated from cervical or vaginal specimens using β -actin as an internal sample quality control.
+The PreCursor-M+ assay allows the detection of promoter hypermethylation of the genes FAM19A4 and hsa-mir124-2 on bisulfite-converted DNA isolated from cervical or vaginal specimens using human β-actin gene as an internal sample quality control.